 But things didn’t go as smoothly as we hoped.

-Lesson 1: Involve the client in all phases.
+Lesson 1: Involve the client in all phases

 Eager to present our findings, we scheduled a call, and that’s when it became abundantly clear to both parties that we did not involve the client enough.

-Some findings were not relevant for their domain or their company and we missed important details.
+Some findings were not relevant to their domain or their company and we missed important details.
 We now had to throw out half the report and go back to the drawing board.
 This was a serious wake-up call to get off our high horse, take notes, and learn our first lesson the hard way.

 The second report we prepared was much better, and the client was very happy with the results.
 We moved forward with one of the proposed approaches and started with prototyping.
 Again, our lone data scientist got to work.
 After trying a few different algorithms before settling on one that made the most sense and gave the best results, we created a web demo and the client started testing.
 Satisfied with the results, we all moved on to the production phase.

-Lesson 2: Involve data engineers with data scientists early – even in the prototyping phase – to avoid double work.
+Lesson 2: Involve data engineers with data scientists early – even in the prototyping phase – to avoid double work

 The production phase, in our minds, should have been easy; We had the web demo, so all we needed to do was make the API and integrate it with the final solution.
 We severely underestimated this phase.

 The prototyping code was not ready at all.
 It was done only by data scientists (I mean no offense), and that means they were focused on clustering users and showing the best possible recommendations to each user.
 They were all about precision and if a test set showed above 90% accuracy, it was considered a good job.
-Thinking about the amount of users, ways to integrate, dataset size, performance, and availability of the systems around the data science solution is not their usual strong suit, and here it was all overlooked.
+Thinking about the number of users, ways to integrate, dataset size, performance, and availability of the systems around the data science solution is not their usual strong suit, and here it was all overlooked.
 One example is using Flask as a Python web framework.
 It is good for this phase; putting a demo together is quick and easy, but problems occur with more than one user.
 If this had been done in Django, we could have avoided double work.
 Also, working with a database dump is not the same as working with the database itself.
 The individual is not just a user of the system and this must be taken into account.

-Lesson 3: Do more internal knowledge-sharing sessions and adjust the vocabulary and processes.
+Lesson 3: Do more internal knowledge-sharing sessions and adjust the vocabulary and processes

 The way we communicated about problems was not pretty.
 It took us a while to even explain to each other how the system would even work.
 The data science team could not grasp how data was ingested into the system, what should be cached, or what hurt performance, while data engineers kept asking how the whole pipeline for calculating recommendations worked.
 We spoke different languages.
 When the data science team used the word “bean,” the data engineering team used the word “bucket,” and both teams were talking about the same thing.
 SmartCat paid the price for not working closely together and not sharing enough knowledge early enough.

 Another realization during this phase was that we were building a very complex system, and that can’t be taken for granted.
 It’s imperative to do automation and monitoring well to maintain a successful system.
 That’s just a fact.
-In addition, it’s important not only to keep track of tools and infrastructure when working on data science systems, but also to closely monitor how the algorithm works in production (click rate, goals achieved, revenue generated).
+In addition, it’s important not only to keep track of tools and infrastructure when working on data science systems but also to closely monitor how the algorithm works in production (click rate, goals achieved, revenue generated).
 These are the things we know now and say upfront to the clients, but we certainly did not know them back then.